i don’t study anymore, apart from wk, but i’m still learning, and expect to continue to learn for as long as i live.

 Do you think you passed?
 I started learning four years ago and I only took N3.
 I might be able to pass N2 non-listening (barely), but I’d certainly fail the listening.

 I think living there helps, I lived there six years total (five in the remote countryside on JET).
 Still havent passed N2, but my conversational Japanese is pretty good, I used it everyday with non-English speaking Japanese at my work and hung out with Japanese people a lot.
 In terms of how comfortable i"d say pretty well.
 I basically used Japanese to survive there, NHK, car repair shop, banking, gas bills etc etc. Over the years, I had to deal with the police a couple of times and car insurance company on the phone without too much hassle.
 Wouldn’t have been able to do it without practice and being used to talking a lot from actually living in the country I think.
 I’ve left now, so my spoken ability has probably bombed a lot!
+I’d say after about a year of solid living in Japan without any English, I started to feel a pretty comfortable in everyday tasks.

 I’ve been comfortable with Japanese about one year after I started lessons with a tutor (100% only Japanese, after one year of self study ), before I even thought of taking the JLPT.
 Having regular conversations on day to day subjects with someone really boosts your language ability and trains your brain to see the language more and more from a native perspective.